RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 &nbsp;

 P.S.
 Please excuse my writings, these topics are extremely difficult to put down in words (Joseph Campbell wrote more than 40 books, I recommend him over my Reddit comments).
 And I do not have endless time to spend composing this message, nor do I have a professional editor like Joseph Campbell does in his writing.

+&nbsp;

+.

+&nbsp;

+.

+&nbsp;

+### Prior message in thread

+> Above all else conservatives believe in social hierarchy.
+For a black man to demonstrate noble qualities reserved for white men

+When I read this interpretation of "conservative", I really question if modern social media users think the Taliban in Swat Valley Pakistan are "liberals", and if any of them have ever heard of Malala Yousafzai.
+Do you consider Palestine terrorists to be "liberals", "leftists"?
+Is Saudi Arabia liberal?

+>  Above all else conservatives believe in social hierarchy.

+Above all else, "conservatives" believe in fiction over nonfiction.
+Quran science fiction, Mecca media theme park.
+Bible science fiction, Torah science fiction, Rupert Murdoch Fox News fiction.
+Donald Trump is a fiction Twitter content creator and Reality TV "The Apprentice" *fiction* creator.

+&nbsp;

+EDIT:

+it seems moderators have locked this posting, preventing me from reply to Archarchery

+>  Archarchery: left wing-right wing comparison wouldn’t be about “whiteness,” it would be about attitudes towards the ethnic in-group vs the ethnic out-group.
+For the Taliban, the ethnic in-group

+REPEATING what I said in the message you replied to:  I really question if modern social media users think the Taliban in Swat Valley Pakistan are "liberals", and if any of them have ever heard of Malala Yousafzai.

+Malala Yousafza does not describe what you say: "ethnic in-group vs the ethnic out-group".
+She describes: banning of nonfiction books about science.
+Gender of girls vs. boys, male vs. female, women vs. men.
+The **conservative** conflict is not about skin color, ethnic, racial.
+It is about *gender* and *science books*.
+I suggest you read Malala Yousafzai book from October 8, 2013.